-Adam Bates is an Assistant Professor at the University of Illinois at Urbana-Champaign, where he joined the Computer Science Department in 2016.
+Adam Bates is an Associate Professor at the University of Illinois at Urbana-Champaign, where he joined the Computer Science Department in 2016.

-He is also an Affiliate Assistant Professor in the Electrical & Computer Engineering Department.
+He is also an affiliate faculty in the Electrical & Computer Engineering Department.

 He received his PhD from the University of Florida, where he was advised by Professor Kevin Butler in the study of computer systems and cyber security